sharingapples/redux-state-change-listener/README.md

   (state.filter === 'ALL' || state.filter === 'INCOMPLETE') && state.todos !== prev.todos
 ), onActiveTodosChanged, true, true);
 ```
+*NOTE: when the `fireOnTrue` flag is set, the callback is called with the current state
+and the previous state as the first and second parameters.*

 ## LICENSE
 MIT License